-The Ochsner Anywhere Care app also provides 24/7 access to virtual urgent care services via your smartphone, tablet, or computer.
+The Ochsner Connected Anywhere app also provides 24/7 access to virtual urgent care services via your smartphone, tablet, or computer.
 Urgent care visits are free of charge for Loyola students, faculty, and staff with the following codes: LUSTUDENT, LUSTAFF, and LUFACULTY

 Recommended COVID-19 Testing Locations

 |Testing Site||Address||Hours||Appointment Instructions|

 |Loyola Student Health Clinic||Inside the Danna Student Center on campus||Mon – Fri, 8:30 a.m. – 4:30 p.m.||Yes, call 504.865.3326|

 Mon – Fri, 7 a.m. – 7 p.m.